Dissipative dynamics of an interacting spin system with collective damping: Abstract

 \section{Abstract}

-The interplay of coherent dynamics and dissipation in many body sysems give rise to a rich class of non-equilibrium phenomena with the emergence of non-trivial phases.
-In this paper, we investigate this interplay of dynamics in a model of interacting spins with infinite range interactions described by Heisenberg interaction.
-Using Holestien-Primarkoff transformations, the spin model is bosonized to a collective mode with self interaction at $\frac{1}{N}$ order.
-Employing Keldysh field theoretic technique with saddle point approximation, we see that the system breaks $\mathcal{Z}_2$-symmetry at the transition point.
-An effective temperature arises due to dissipation which depends linearly on effective system-bath coupling, and is independent of the dissipation rate and cutoff frequency of the bath with Drude-Lorentz cutoff in wide class of bath spectral densities.
-Furthermore, fluctuations over mean field are studied and is shown that the dissipative spectrum is modified by ${\rm O}(\frac{1}{N})$ correction term which results change in various physically measurable quantities.
+The competition between Hamiltonian and Lindblad dynamics in quantum systems give rise to non-equillibrium phenomena with no counter part in conventional condensed matter physics.
+In this paper, we investigate this interplay of dynamics in infinite range Heisenberg model coupled to a non-Markovian bath and subjected to Lindblad dynamics due to spin flipping at a given site.
+The spin model is bosonized via Holstein-Primakoff transformations and is shown to be valid for narrow range of parameters in the thermodynamic limit.
+Using Schwinger-Keldysh technique, we derive mean field solution of the model and observe that the system breaks $\mathcal{Z}_2$-symmetry at the transition point.
+We calculate effective temperature that has linear dependence on the effective system-bath coupling, and is independent of the dissipation rate and cutoff frequency of the bath spectral density.
+Furthermore, we study the fluctuations over mean field and show that the dissipative spectrum is modified by ${\rm O}(\frac{1}{N})$ correction term which results change in various physically measurable quantities. \keywords{Open Quantum Systems, Schwinger-Keldysh field theory, Non-Equilibrium dynamics }